Mayes, FTO Warren B.

 FTO Warren Bretall Mayes was born in Oak Park, Illinois, on March 24, 1921, to Arthur Mayes and Vera Bretall-Mayes, and had a sister and two brothers.
 His family resided at 1438 South Eleventh Avenue in Maywood, Illinois.
 He graduated from Garfield School and from Proviso Township High School in 1939.
 During his time in high school he had 20 hours of aviation training.
-He worked at the Warwick Company, Chicago, from September 1939 to December 1939 when he was left go.
-He then worked for Tropic-Aire, Chicago from June 1940 to September 1940, and left to join the Royal Canadian Air Force.
+It appears he was attending college and was a seasonal worker at the Warwick Company, Chicago, from September 1939 to December 1939 when he was laid off.
+He then worked for Tropic-Aire, Chicago, from June 1940 to September 1940, and left to join the Royal Canadian Air Force.

 He enlisted in the Royal Canadian Air Force on October 9, 1940, and named his aunt, Erna Bretall, as his next-of-kin.
 His serial number was J/14770.
+He was accepted into the Canadian Air Force because of his ham radio experience and knowledge electronics.
 He trained at Canadian Forces Base, Winnipeg, Manitoba, and at No. 4 Bombing and Gunnery School, Fingal, Ontario.
 At Fingal, he qualified as a navigator and commissioned a Flying Officer.
 He was assigned to 419th Bomber Squadron, No. 3 Group Bomber Command, and assigned to the Royal Air Force Lemming, North Yorkshire, England, and only with the unit for two and a half weeks.

 During his first mission with the 419th the plane he was navigator on was shot up by German flak but landed safely.
 On June 29, 1943, he took part in his second mission with the 419th.
 His plane was shot down over Waalre, Netherlands.
 Warren and three other members of his crew died when the plane was hit by enemy.
 It is possible that that they had bailed out of the plane and their parachutes failed to open or they died in the crash.
 It is known Warren and three of the other members of his crew were buried in Eindhoven (Wonsel) Cemetery, Plot RE, Graves 35 and 74.